swc2124/skysearcher/README.md

     MIN_LOG_NSTARS : float

-        Minimum log10 value for number of stars a feature must have.
+        Minimum log10 value for the number of stars a feature must have.

     MIN_N_SEGMENTS : int